-The proponents of gratitude purpose that we can even be grateful for events in our lives that are difficult.
+The proponents of gratitude propose that we can even be grateful for events in our lives that are difficult.
 I acknowledge that this is a far better attitude than feeling resentful or angry about events in your life.
-It can also enable you to focus on the good that is going on in your life each day, rather than the negative.
+It can also enable you to focus on the good that is going on in your life each day rather than the negative.

 Where gratitude is unimaginable

-Imagine that you are a parent who loses a young child to a terminal illness.
-I can only imagine how utterly heart-breaking an experience this would be, and that every day for the rest of your life you would feel pangs of sadness.
+Imagine you are a parent who loses a young child to a terminal illness.
+I can only imagine how utterly heart-breaking an experience this would be and that every day for the rest of your life you would feel pangs of sadness.

 Gratitude of such a tragic event is unimaginable.

-Imagine as this parent you go on to support groups where you meet an incredible group of people you never would have met if your child had not died.
-Imagine you start a fund-raising group to provide money for research into the disease your child had, and in supporting other children who have this disease.
+Imagine, as this parent, you go on to support groups where you meet an incredible group of people you would never have met if your child had not died.
+Imagine you start a fund-raising group to provide money for research into the disease your child had and to support other children who have this disease.
 Imagine this fundraising provides you with the opportunity for speaking engagements around the world.
 Now you are travelling and seeing new destinations you had never even imagined.
-You are connecting others and bringing hope.
+You are connecting with others and bringing hope.
 You have shared your journey in magazines, books and on television.